Rock Edge

 This site exposes limestone rich in coral called Coral rag, laid down when the area was under a warm, shallow sea, similar to the Bahama Banks today.
 It is rich in fossils derived from the coral reefs.
 It dates to the Upper Jurassic, around 145 million years ago.

+Land ownership

+All land within Rock Edge SSSI is owned by the local authority.